“Finding Freedom Through Storytelling” by Brett B.

 Now I am a regular working man with a complex past.
 I became a symbol of change and growth for those that know me.
 It’s been five years since I’ve been released after 18 years in prison and have been doing well.

 I have enjoyed traveling the country and now have a son.
 My writing has been consistent and an inspiration to others who want to process the past, showing others how to pick up after a fall.
 It has not been easy rebuilding my life, but it has also not been impossible.
 Looking back, the best advice I can offer others is that it all starts with what’s inside of you.
 You must believe in yourself, do the hard work, and dream big.
 Anything is possible.
-I was once caged.
-I took a creative writing class through Indiana Prison Writers Workshop, and that sparked my ability to write, and it was something I was good at.
-After five years of freedom, I’m doing more than alright.
+I was once caged and silent in the world, but through the Indiana Prison Writers Workshop I learned that freedom is a state of mind and writing is a voice that can be heard near and far without saying a word.

 “Reflections” by Steven S. (Alabama)